Jabene/rancid-tomatillos/README.md

 2. `cd`into the repository (directory)
 3. Run the command `npm install`
 4. Run the command `npm start`
+5. Open a window in your web browser of choice, and visit localhost:3000 to view the app!

 ## Technologies
 - Create React App